gyanqui/gyanqui/README.md

 # <Gabriel Yanqui>

-Hello, GitHub! 👋
+Hello world! 👋

-I'm <Gabriel Yanqui>, a passionate Computer Science student at Brigham Young University-Idaho with expertise in programming, databases, and web development.
+I'm <Gabriel Yanqui>, a passionate Computer Science student at Brigham Young University-Idaho with expertise in web development and databases.
 Welcome to my GitHub profile!

 ## About Me